Joan Bybee: Cognitive linguistics

 Connections between individual forms and schemas exist in a network (see below) whose links can be strengthened, weakened and at times also severed or created.
 According to Bybee, the force that binds the links in a network is actual language usage.

 The Network Model

-Informed by studies child language development, morphological change and psycholinguistic experimentation, Bybee proposed in the late 1980s and early 1990s a model to account for the cognitive representation of morphologically complex words: the Network Model.
+Informed by studies on child language development, morphological change and psycholinguistic experimentation, Bybee proposed in the late 1980s and early 1990s a model to account for the cognitive representation of morphologically complex words: the Network Model.
 Words entered in the lexicon have varying degrees of lexical strength, due primarily to their token frequency.
 Words with high lexical strength are easy to access, serve as the bases of morphological relations and exhibit an autonomy that makes them resistant to change and prone to semantic independence.

 Grammaticalization

 Diachronic studies figure prominently in Bybee's body of work.
 Specifically, her work has explored the ways in which grammar emerges through language use via grammaticalization.
 Grammaticalization describes the concept that individual words or constructions may come to express abstract grammatical meaning (e.g. future tense) as users increasingly pair frequent words with a given meaning.